 from Diana Athill to Boy George, and from Daniel Radcliffe and Howard Hodgkin to Alice Cooper, Camille Paglia, Shane MacGowan and Plan B. She also interviewed politicians across the party political spectrum, and did the first interview after he left office with Gordon Brown.

 She was shortlisted for the Orwell Prize in 2013 for her campaigning work to raise standards in nursing, which included a week-long series in The Independent, two programmes for Radio 4 and a film for The One Show.

 Her time at The Independent ended dramatically.
 This forms the opening scene of her book The Art of Not Falling Apart, which is a mix of memoir and interviews about how we cope when life goes wrong.
 It was picked as an editor’s choice in The Bookseller and described as “brilliant, poignant, but also very funny”.

 Christina now has a portfolio life – and is quite relieved not to have a boss.
 She reviews fiction and non-fiction for The Sunday Times.
 She writes columns for The Guardian.
 She does interviews and features, for The Sunday Times magazine and The Daily Mail, and essays for think tanks.
 She’s a regular commentator on radio and TV news programmes and a regular guest on the Sky News press preview.
 She is one of the writers to feature in Beneath the Skin: great writers on the body, published by Profile Books and the Wellcome Collection.

-She’s a trustee of Shaw Trust, which offers support into employment, skills, education, learning, care and disability services, and is now one of the top 25 biggest charities in the UK.
+She’s a non-executive director of Accord Housing Group, which provides 13,000 affordable homes, health and social care to 80,000 people and employs more than 5,000 people.
 She does writing and consultancy work for businesses and charities, speaking and running workshops on communications and change.
 She has certainly learnt a thing or two about dealing with change herself.